-There are eight Bahia Temples in the world with Mother Temple of Africa located in Uganda.
-During the rule of President Idi Amin the Bahai Faith was banned and the Bahai Hand of the Cause Enoch Olinga and his family were murdered.
+There are eight Bahia Temples in the world with the Mother Temple of Africa located in Uganda.
+During the rule of President Idi Amin, the Bahai Faith was banned and the Bahai Hand of the Cause Enoch Olinga, and his family were murdered.

-Thousands of tourists from all corners of the world visit the Bahai temple every year to gaze and admire the beauty of this building with a breath taking view.
+Thousands of tourists from all corners of the world visit the Bahai Temple every year to gaze at and admire the beauty of this building with its breathtaking view.

-Built between 1958 and 1961 on Kikaaya hill, three miles North of Kampala the building is 130ft. its dome is a 44ft in diameter.
-It is a nine sided structure which represents oneness and unity.
+Built between 1958 and 1961 on Kikaaya Hill, three miles North of Kampala the building is 130ft.
+Its dome is 44ft in diameter.
+It is a nine-sided structure that represents oneness and unity.

 The temple has a sitting capacity of over 600 people.
 The green dome is decorated with tiny mosaic tiles that were imported from Italy, while the roof tiles were imported from Belgium.
-The walls were built with the locally sourced pre-cast stones, while reinforcing steel, window frames and fittings were imported from the UK.
+The walls were built with locally sourced pre-cast stones while reinforcing steel, window frames, and fittings were imported from the UK.

 The colored glass came from Germany.
 Inside the temple are woolen carpets imported from Turkey and the interior will leave anyone in awe.